 I finished Third Series under Dena‘s guidance.
 Three years later and after the birth of my child, Dena introduced me to Fourth.

 In 2017 I gave birth to my son Ravi.
+In 2020 my family was blessed with the arrival of our son Ira.
 Being a mother allows me to understand the yogic qualities of ‘letting go’ and ‘surrender’ on a much deeper level.
 To parent my child and to be truly and lovingly present for my family has changed my practice and my relationship with the practice considerably.
 Pure discipline has transformed into something more organic, more sensitive, more aware of what is acutually needed.